In 2014 I got to

 know Miriam Friedmann.
 After a public event she approached me and was able to convince me for her idea to shoot a film about her Jewish Augsburg family.
 Miriam and her husband Friedhelm had

 already gathered a lot of information.
 But there was still a lot of new material to explore.

-In the archives, the employees are already our hard-working helpers and support us with their competence and wide expertise.
-I've already experienced this in a different way.
-Many years ago, you had the feeling that your questions were rather annoying.
+In the archives, the employees are valuable helpers and support us with their competence and great specialist knowledge.
+I have experienced this differently.
+Many years ago, one still had the feeling of being a nuisance with one's questions.

 I often met with Miriam and Friedhelm.
 We rarely spent our time together privately and "comfortably", mostly we sat in archives.
-A friendship developed, which I don't want to miss anymore.
+In the process, a friendship developed that I no longer want to miss.

-Many thanks to all who helped - special thanks to Miriam, Friedhelm and Bernhard, but also to Doris, my wife and my grown-up children, who had to help again and again and who endured me all the time. :-))
+all who helped, special thanks to Miriam, Friedhelm and Bernhard, but also to Doris, my wife and my grown children, who helped again and again and put up with me during the whole time.